Performed by a Medical Doctor

 Cryotherapy involves freezing the wart using extremely low temperatures, typically by using liquid nitrogen.
 The patient may experience pain or discomfort during the procedure.

-The wart should fall off within a few days, or in some cases, the wart may shrink in size which may indicate a repeat treatment is necessary.
+The wart should fall off within a few days, or in some cases, the wart may shrink in size, which may indicate a repeat treatment is necessary.

 Electrocautery